 With social isolation increasing as a response to the COVID-19 pandemic, there are more vulnerable older Australians accessing aged care services who are at risk of becoming lonely, posing potential risks to their mental health.
-The CVS is continuing during the COVID-19 pandemic, focusing on telephone and virtual friendships where face to face visiting isn’t possible because of social distancing restrictions.

 Please refer those in your care who may be isolated to CVS by contacting the CVS network member in your state or territory.

 New COVID-19 Red Cross Telecross REDi Service activated for our most vulnerable

 Vulnerable South Australians can opt to receive a free, daily potentially life-saving phone call checking on their welfare by registering for the Red Cross Telecross REDi service.